 Why Hire Us After a Slip and Fall Accident at Walmart?

-The Law Offices of David Azizi has extensive experience representing clients in Walmart slip, trip and fall cases in California.
-David has spent 20 years practicing personal injury law and applies his experience and skill to every case he takes, winning 98 percent of all cases.
+Los Angeles Slip and Fall Lawyer David Azizi has extensive experience representing clients in Walmart slip, trip and fall cases throughout California.
+David has spent 25 years practicing personal injury law and applies his experience and skill to every case he takes, winning 98 percent of all cases.

 Not All Cases Have Go to Trial – Many Settle Out of Court